Ralph Lauren Polo Preppy Bear Embroidered Logo

 The First Polo Bear Collection

-The first limited run of 200 Steiff-made, Ralph Lauren-designed bears sold out from the company’s Madison Avenue flagship store in a single weekend.
-‘Preppy Bear’, as the teddy was aptly named, quickly returned on t-shirts, dress shirts, denim jackets, and ties before making its debut appearance on the iconic Polo sweater a year later.
-The bear would go on to pop up in various stylish guises throughout the 90s on both apparel and in print ads, proving to be actions that would only add to the nostalgic pull of garments that the bear appears on today.
+The first limited run of 200 Steiff-made, Ralph Lauren-designed bears sold out from the company's Madison Avenue flagship store in a single weekend.
+'Preppy Bear, ' as the teddy was aptly named, quickly returned on t-shirts, dress shirts, denim jackets, and ties before making its debut appearance on the iconic Polo sweater a year later.
+The bear would go on to pop up in various stylish guises throughout the 90s, both on apparel and in print ads, actions that would only add to the nostalgic pull of the garments the bear appears on today.

 The Hiatus and Resurgence of Polo Bear

 By 2001, Ralph Lauren had ended its collaboration with Steiff and halted the production of their coveted teddies.
-Following a resurgence in demand during the mid-2000s for Polo Ralph Lauren items that featured this unique mascot, collectors would search high and wide for highly sought-after vintage pieces that were perhaps the strongest signifiers of the brand's identity in the modern world.
+Following a resurgence in demand for Polo Ralph Lauren items featuring this unique mascot in the mid-2000s, collectors searched high and wide for highly sought-after vintage pieces that were perhaps the most potent signifiers of the brand's identity in the modern world.

 The Return of an Icon

-The Polo Bear range finally returned in 2013 as part of Ralph Lauren’s Bring it Back campaign as the brand increasingly focused on its popular nostalgic collections, and ‘Preppy Bear’ has continued to be a fan favourite for a wide number of age groups and demographics ever since.
-What started as a joke has now translated into unintentionally self-aware clothing, with the bear encompassing the various traits of both the brand itself and its wearers.
+The Polo Bear range finally returned in 2013 as part of Ralph Lauren's Bring it Back campaign, as the brand increasingly focused on its popular nostalgic collections.
+'Preppy Bear' has remained a fan favourite across a wide range of age groups and demographics ever since.
+What started as a joke has now become unintentionally self-aware clothing, with the bear embodying the brand's and its wearers' traits.

 The Enduring Appeal of Polo Bear

-As the company's creative director was recorded saying, “Who doesn’t love a teddy bear?”.
+As the company's creative director said, "Who doesn't love a teddy bear?"

 How did Kanye West shape Preppy Bear’s fame?